ameyakarnad/HowAmericaFlies/readme.md

-EDAV Project \[Fall 2018\]: How America Flies ?
+ How America Flies ? - Creating Insightful Visualizations on Airline Performance Data
 ================

 Part 1.
 Introduction
 ================

-We all love to travel and when it comes to deciding the itinerary of our next vacation, a major deciding factor in booking the flight tickets is the budget.
+We all love to travel and when it comes to deciding the itinerary of our next vacation, a major deciding factor in booking flight tickets is the budget.
 When we are constrained on a budget, we choose to go for the cheapest flight or the destination that offers maximum holiday discounts.
 We also hope that the flight that we choose is dependable and reliable.

 Many times, the only information that is available to us on the travel booking website is travel time and flight price.
 But, we have no way to find out whether the flight is reliable or not.
-The idea of doing Data analysis and visualisation on flight reliability occurred to us when we were booking our flights tickets to India for the winter break.
-We noticed that we had no information on the historical flight data indicating delays and flight cancellations, which made us cautious while booking the tickets
+The idea of doing Data analysis and visualisation on flight reliability occurred to us when we were booking our flights tickets to India for the 2018 winter break.
+We noticed that we had no information on the historical flight data indicating delays and flight cancellations, which made us extra cautious while booking the tickets

 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/16842872/49788367-299bd400-fcf7-11e8-90b6-8a12581e7ea4.jpg">
 </p>

-Logically, it would make sense for the airlines not to disclose or present this data to the customer who is booking the ticket because they are optimizing on selling the maximum number of tickets and availability of this information might damage their ticket sales.
+Logically, it would make sense for the airlines not to disclose this data to the customer who is booking the flight ticket because they are looking to sell maximum number of tickets and availability of this information might damage their ticket sales.
 For a customer, on the other hand, this information is crucial when he/she is choosing a particular airline and destination city.
 For example, knowledge of various airline performance may give him/her options to avoid cancellation or delays of his/her flights

 Through our analysis, we would like to present a general overview of flight on-time performance in the continental United States and a special focus will be given to show how one can use this analysis to plan their travel this December.
 We will also try to answer questions such as; What is the right time to travel to avoid getting stuck at airports?
 Which airlines should be avoided for a particular route because of poor performance?
-And if you are planning your holiday, which destinations should be avoided for the season ?

 ### Team Members:

--   Akhil Punia ( ap3774 )
+-   Akhil Punia (ap3774)
--   Ameya Karnad ( ak4251 )
+-   Ameya Karnad (ak4251)
--   Aishwarya ( av2845 )
+-   Aishwarya (av2845)
--   Anirudh Bharadwaj ( cb3441 )
+-   Anirudh Bharadwaj (cb3441)

 Part 2.
 Description of Data
 ======================